Ke Wang, Ph.D., Postdoctoral Scholar

 I obtained my Ph.D. in Immunology from Peking University in July 2018 with a thesis focused on molecular mechanisms of T lymphocytes development and differentiation.
 I became a postdoctoral scholar at UCSD in September 2018 and joined the Bottini laboratory in June 2020.
 My current research focuses on the role of protein tyrosine phosphatases (PTPs) in autoimmune diseases.
 My goal is to become an independent investigator in immunology focusing on the understanding of the adaptive immune response in autoimmune diseases.

-Denise Beckmann, Ph.D., Postdoctoral Fellow
+Ph.D., Postdoctoral Scholar

 Yang Dai, Ph.D., Visiting Scholar